 - It’s after 1 July 2017 and you decide to make a personal (after-tax) contribution of $1,000 to your super

-- Before the end of the financial year, you submit a ‘Notice of Intent to Claim a Tax Deduction’ form to REST.
+- Before the end of the financial year, you submit a ‘Notice of intent to claim or vary a deduction for personal super contributions’ form to REST.
 We will then take out 15% contribution tax

 - Then, when you complete your tax return, you can claim a full deduction on the whole $1,000 personal contribution.